isomerpages/moe-dunmansec/_student-development-programme/Character & Citizenship/Sexuality Education Overview.md

 ### Information for Parents

-11. Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Student%20Development%20Programme/Annex%20A%20Parents%20Opt%20Out%20Form%20for%20Growing%20Year%202022.pdf).
-The completed form is to be submitted by 14/01/2022.
+<p style="text-align: justify;">11.
+Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Student%20Development%20Programme/Annex%20A%20Parents%20Opt%20Out%20Form%20for%20Growing%20Year%202022.pdf">here</a>.
+The completed form is to be submitted by 14/01/2022. <p>

-12. Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Student%20Development%20Programme/Annex%20B%20Parents%20Opt%20Out%20Form%20for%20eteens%202022.pdf).
-The completed form is to be submitted by 14/01/2022.
+<p style="text-align: justify;">12.
+Parents who wish to opt their children out of the eTeens programme need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable <a href="/files/Student%20Development%20Programme/Annex%20B%20Parents%20Opt%20Out%20Form%20for%20eteens%202022.pdf">here</a>.
+The completed form is to be submitted by 14/01/2022.<p>

-13. Parents can contact the school at 6786-2668 or dunman_ss@moe.edu.sg for discussion or to seek clarification about the school’s sexuality education programme.
+<p style="text-align: justify;">13.
+Parents can contact the school at 6786-2668 or dunman_ss@moe.edu.sg for discussion or to seek clarification about the school’s sexuality education programme.<p>

-14. Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.
+<p style="text-align: justify;">14.
+Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements.<p>

 ### Detailed Content